 Able to control it with but a thought, Mortdredd is eager to prove himself to his Lord and Master.
 Darkstorm wants to wait, plan, gather information before a strike (again, no mention of learning their new skills) and this leads to other Knights calling him a coward.
 Defending his leader’s honour, Mortdredd attacks the others but find it’s he who ends up pushed out.
 Seizing the moment, he takes the Sky Claw and launches a devastating attack on Leoric’s castle, hoping to show he’s worthy of his position within the Darkling Lords.
 None of the vehicle’s magical powers are used though, just the weaponry which is a shame because I was looking forward to seeing those holograms come to life again.

 The descriptive panels here are excellent.
 In fact, throughout the comic they’re a unique mix of science fiction and what feels like medieval storytelling.
-The latter in particular sets it apart, the comic playing up to this aspect of the characters and setting particularly well, the attention to detail is great.
+The latter in particular sets it apart, the comic playing up to this aspect of the characters and setting particularly well.
+This attention to detail is great.

 One of the more interesting magical powers makes an entrance here and that’s Arzon‘s power of knowledge, even though he’s incorrectly drawn as Ectar but we’ll skip that detail for now.
 He recites his incantation to find out what the Sky Claw is, because there has been no flying vehicle since the Age of Science and it takes them by complete surprise.
 However, he not only discovers the information he seeks, suddenly everything he’s ever known in his whole life temporarily returns to his mind.